ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 initial value for the unidirectional max stream limit, otherwise communicated by the WT_MAX_STREAMS capsule (see {{WT_MAX_STREAMS}}).
-The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_UNI parameter is "0", indicating that the endpoint will send WT_MAX_STREAMS capsules on each individual WebTransport session before its peer is allowed to create any unidirectional streams within that session.
+The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAMS_UNI parameter is "0", indicating that the endpoint needs to send WT_MAX_STREAMS capsules on each individual WebTransport session before its peer is allowed to create any unidirectional streams within that session.